Capital Gains article thumbnail featuring photo of Devin Lucas, tax graphic, and headline, "capital gains in real estate"

 How Do I Avoid Capital Gains Taxes?

-There’s no magical solution here, but some tax strategies such as installment sales can reduce or defer the tax obligations.
-A 1031 exchange is likely the best real estate tax incentive available, but that only applies to investment properties, not a primary residence.
+A 1031 exchange remains a gold standard and likely the best real estate tax incentive available, but that only applies to investment properties, not a primary residence.
 Though there are ways to utilize the 1031 exchange with long-term planning.
 See our 1031 article(s) for more information (link to 1031 article here). https://lucas-real-estate.com/1031-exchange-overview/

 Beyond that, call your state and federal elected officials and let them know your thoughts on capital gains taxes.
 Pay attention to political candidates’ positions on tax policy when voting if these issues concern you.